huiw-git/alicemt/mt/cecsi/content/Using-Always-Encrypted-with-the-JDBC-Driver.md

 For example, to set a time-to-live value of 10 minutes, use

     SQLServerConnection.setColumnEncryptionKeyCacheTtl (10, TimeUnit.MINUTES)

+### Configuring how java.sql.Time values are sent to the server
+The sendTimeAsDatetime connection property is used to configure how the java.sql.Time value is sent to the server.
+When sendTimeAsDatetime=false, the time value is sent as SQL Server time type and when sendTimeAsDatetime=true, the time value is sent as a datetime type.
+Not that, when a time column is encrypted, the sendTimeAsDatetime property must be false as encrypted columns do not support the conversion from time to datetime.
+Also note that this property is by default true, so when using encrypted time columns, you will have to set it to false.
+Otherwise the driver will throw as exception.
+The SQLServerConnection class has two methods, starting with version 6.0 of the driver to configure the value of this property programmatically:

+* public void setSendTimeAsDatetime(boolean sendTimeAsDateTimeValue)
+* public boolean getSendTimeAsDatetime()

+For more information on this property visit [Configuring How java.sql.Time Values are Sent to the Server](https://msdn.microsoft.com/library/ff427224(v=sql.110).aspx).

 ## See Also
  [Always Encrypted \(Database Engine\)](https://msdn.microsoft.com/library/mt163865.aspx)